-In California, spouses have two different ways to formally end a marriage.
+In CA, spouses have two different ways to formally end a marriage.
 The first one is a divorce, in which the court procedure legally ends a valid marriage.
 At the same time, there is another option – annulment in California.
 It is relevant for cases where the marriage might not have been legally valid.
 That is, an annulment is like taking back time and declaring the marriage as never existing when there are legal grounds for doing so.

 What Qualifies for an Annulment in California?

 In cases where a marriage is not legally valid, there is a judicial proceeding for marriage annulment in CA. If you have probable cause to get your marriage annulled but do not know what documents and actions are required, you can review California annulment laws below.

 How to Get an Annulment in California